-- c) These cases will be considered by the CEO and Head of Operations on an individual basis, taking into account the nature and severity of conviction and length of time.
-We will also take due note of guidance from the NCVO on this matter. - d) If an applicant is not suited to the volunteering role, the reasons will be explained to the applicant.
+These cases will be considered by the CEO and Communities Programme Manager on an individual basis, taking into account the nature and severity of conviction and length of time.
+We will also take due note of guidance from the NCVO on this matter.

+If an applicant is not suited to the volunteering role, the reasons will be explained to the applicant.

-9. Induction, training, and ongoing support
+8. Induction, training, and ongoing support

-- a) Healthwatch Cambridgeshire and Peterborough will provide an induction, mandatory training as well as appropriate ongoing support for volunteers, relative to their role.
-This will prepare volunteers for the tasks allocated to them. - b) The training will include Equality, Diversity, Inclusion and Equity, safeguarding, GDPR, Representation training and presentation training etc. - c) Volunteers will be offered the opportunity to complete accredited safeguarding adults training and invited to update this training every three years. - d) A volunteer handbook will be provided as part of the induction, which will include information relative to the volunteering role, e.g. volunteer role description, staff contact details, expense claim information, details of volunteer processes and links to essential policies, on our websites, as well as a training matrix/log and other useful information. - e) All volunteers will have a named individual as their main point of contact and will be provided with appropriate support.
+Healthwatch Cambridgeshire and Peterborough will provide an induction, mandatory training as well as appropriate ongoing support for volunteers, relative to their role.
+This will prepare volunteers for the tasks allocated to them.
+The training will include safeguarding, GDPR, presentation training etc. Volunteers will be offered the opportunity to complete accredited safeguarding adults training and invited to update this training every three years.

+A volunteer handbook will be provided as part of the induction, which will include information relative to the volunteering role, e.g. volunteer role description, staff contact details, expense claim information, details of volunteer processes and links to essential policies, as well as a training matrix/log and other useful information.

+All volunteers will have a named individual as their main point of contact and will be provided with appropriate support.
 This will provide them with an opportunity to feedback on the progress within their role, discuss any personal development needs or talk about any issues or problems.
-Volunteers will be offered the opportunity of a review meeting, the frequency of these will vary depending on the nature of their role and time commitment. - f) Healthwatch will seek to involve volunteers as partners in project development. - g) At an early stage in their induction, new volunteers will be introduced to all members of the Engagement Team and other members of staff who they are likely to work alongside. - h) Healthwatch Cambridgeshire and Peterborough will ensure that volunteers receive appropriate recognition for their contribution for volunteering
+Volunteers will be offered the opportunity of a review meeting, the frequency of these will vary depending on the nature of their role and time commitment.

+Healthwatch will seek to involve volunteers as partners in project development.
+At an early stage in their induction, new volunteers will be introduced to all members of the Engagement Team and other members of staff who they are likely to work alongside.

+Healthwatch Cambridgeshire and Peterborough will ensure that volunteers receive appropriate recognition for their contribution for volunteering activities undertaken, in the form of thanks, volunteer certificates, or low value gifts.

-10. Personal Safety
+9. Personal Safety

-- a) All volunteers are expected to follow safe practice guidelines, as described in the Volunteer Handbook and Lone Working Policy. - b) Volunteers will not be asked to attend meetings at the home of a member of staff or another volunteer, nor will members of staff attend meetings at a volunteer's home.
-Nor will volunteers attend a meeting/visit the house of a member of the public in carrying out their duties as a Healtwatch volunteer. - c) It is the responsibility of the volunteers, when accepting an activity to be able to make their own way to and from the event.
-However, members of staff are permitted to offer lifts to volunteers to events or meetings, if it is convenient and is at their discretion.
-Volunteers may, but are not obliged to, provide lifts to other volunteers.
-However, this is at the discretion of the volunteer offering the lift.
+All volunteers are expected to follow safe practice guidelines, as described in the Volunteer Handbook and Lone Working Policy.

+Volunteers will not be asked to attend meetings at the home of a member of staff or another volunteer, nor will members of staff attend meetings at a volunteer's home.
+Nor will volunteers attend a meeting/visit the house of a member of the public in carrying out their duties as a Healtwatch volunteer.

+Members of staff are not to provide transportation for volunteers to events or meetings.
+Staff will not arrange car sharing for volunteers.
+Volunteers are not obliged to provide transportation to other volunteers.

-11. Volunteer Expenses
+10. Volunteer Expenses

-- a) As part of its commitment to ensuring equity of access to volunteering opportunities, Healthwatch Cambridgeshire and Peterborough is committed to paying pre-agreed out of pocket expenses to volunteers that are incurred solely in undertaking the volunteering role. - b) Volunteer expense claims will only be paid for actual expenses incurred as evidenced by receipts, using a standard claim form, and following the procedure outlined in the Volunteer Handbook. - c) Healthwatch Cambridgeshire and Peterborough will ask volunteers to choose the most cost-effective method of travelling to and from / or parking at any volunteering activities, taking advantage of concessionary travel rates, where available. - d) Travel expenses for volunteers will be paid at a rate approved by the Board and not in excess of the national guidelines.
-Visit Volunteer opportunities, rights and expenses: Pay and expenses GOV.UK to ensure that volunteers do not receive taxable profit from their volunteering activities.
+As part of its commitment to ensuring equity of access to volunteering opportunities, Healthwatch Cambridgeshire and Peterborough is committed to paying pre-agreed out of pocket expenses to volunteers that are incurred solely in undertaking the volunteering role.

+Volunteer expense claims will only be paid for actual expenses incurred as evidenced by receipts, using a standard claim form, and following the procedure outlined in the Volunteer Handbook.

+Healthwatch Cambridgeshire and Peterborough will ask volunteers to choose the most cost-effective method of travelling to and from / or parking at any volunteering activities, taking advantage of concessionary travel rates, where available.

+Travel expenses for volunteers will be paid at a rate approved by the Board and not in excess of HM Revenue & Customs guidelines, to ensure that volunteers do not receive taxable profit from their volunteering activities.
 These rates will be reviewed periodically in line with staff expenses.

 Full details of the rates appear in the Volunteers Handbook.

-12. Dealing with problems
+11. Dealing with problems